Profile

 Fees, Spreads, and Trading Costs Compared

 Capital.com uses a spread only cost model with no ticket commission on CFDs and spread bets.
 Trading 212 also offers commission-free CFD trading, but applies a 0.5% FX fee when instruments differ from account currency.
-Capital.com applies a 0.7% FX conversion but only on the cash adjustment, not the full trade value.
+In selected regions, Capital.com applies a 0.7% FX conversion but only on the cash adjustment, not the full trade value.

 Overnight funding differs.
 Capital.com applies a published annual four percent fee divided daily plus benchmark rates.
 Trading 212 applies overnight interest that may be positive or negative depending on direction and instrument.
-Both brokers market themselves as zero-commission, yet overall cost depends heavily on trade style and currency exposure.

 Does Capital.com or Trading 212 Have Lower CFD Costs?